 Barcelona has shown improvement in the latest Innovation Cities™ Index 2019: Global edition.
 This index ranks 500 cities and is built upon 162 indicators, grouped into 31 segments that go from business to fashion and public safety.
 In 2019, Barcelona ranks 21st for its performance as an innovation hub, climbing nine positions than last year to become Europe’s 4th best-ranking city.

 Barcelona’s ranks 23rd in the 2019 edition of AT Kearney’s Global Cities Index, the same as last year.
-This index studies aspects such as the strength of an urban center’s network of businesses, the talent of its citizenry, the stability of political institutions, and the creativity of cultural organizations.
+This index studies the aspects of the city such as the strength of an urban center’s network of businesses, the talent of its citizenry, the stability of political institutions, and the creativity of cultural organizations.

 Similarly, the Global Power City Index 2019 edition studied 48 cities and showed that Barcelona has good conditions of housing (6th) and cultural interaction (14th).
 However, it could do better in terms of environment (21st), research (33rd) and especially in economic competitiveness (36th).

 The Global Power City index aims to give a comprehensive picture of cities with global power, basing its evaluations on these six main functions that represent city strength: economy, research and development, cultural interaction, livability, environment, and accessibility.

 Barcelona had slowly been improving its overall position up to position 20 in the 2016 edition of this index, but in 2017 the city’s ranking dropped four positions.
 The city has seen a slight improvement in its ranking with position 22 in the 2019 edition.
 While Barcelona enjoyed being one of the 5 most livable cities thanks to its good working environment, cost of living, security, and well-being, it has now also dropped out of this top 5, probably because of the rapid increase in housing prices.

 Barcelona’s creativity and culture

 Does Barcelona have a lot of cultural opportunities?

 Barcelona’s strongest aspects in the 2019 The Cultural and Creative Cities Monitor are its enabling environment (4th) and cultural vibrancy, where it ranks 5th among Europe’s biggest cities.

 Barcelona place equity